No matter how you're feeling...There is always someone to talk to.

 Elefriends - Elefriends is a supportive online community where you can listen, share and be heard.

 Big White Wall - Big White Wall is an online mental health community which is accessible anytime, anywhere; and is free to join in Hertfordshire (just put in your post code when prompted).

 Students Against Depression - Students Against Depression provides you with a calm environment and the resources to help you find a way forward - a website offering advice, information and guidance to those affected by low mood, depression and suicidal thinking.

 Living Life to the Full - In just eight session this free online course can help you make a difference to your life.
 With associated downloadable worksheets, learn how to sort out your feelings when you feel low, worried or hopeless and learn skills that tackle problems in your life.

 Student Minds "Support for a friend"

 Please note: Due to Covid-19, many of these services are currently not offering face-to-face consultations, but are able to offer advice via telephone, e-mail or electronic methods.
 Be sure to contact any of these teams via these means if you want advice, guidance or support.

 Hertfordshire Students' Union Advice & Support Centre - Our Advice Centre is open 10:00-16:00, Monday to Friday, all year round (except bank holidays and University closed days).
 We are not trained counsellors, but it can still help to get things off your chest by speaking to one of our Advisers.
-Alternatively you can call our Advice Team on 01707 285022, or e-mail us on firstname.lastname@example.org.
+Alternatively you can e-mail the team on firstname.lastname@example.org.